During a disaster

-Visit our City dashboard for the latest information on road closures, weather warnings, traffic and beach conditions, and sand bag information.
+For residents and visitors, our City dashboard has all the latest information on road closures, weather warnings, traffic and beach conditions, and sand bag information.

 - Tune your battery powered radio to your local ABC radio station (ABC Gold Coast 91.7FM) for weather and warning updates.